 As with all bugs, there are preventative measures to take but nothing can assure that you will be able to avoid finding one of these critters, and any number of other bugs, in your house, hotel, or whilst you are out and about hiking or even shopping.
 These are just a few of the insects that are pretty common during the rainy season, but there are many, many insects in Japan.
 If you plan to be active outside or staying in a warm house during the Japanese summer, stock up on bite cream and stay vigilant.

 Yeah, I know.
 The article is about those insects one can find to be creepy or bothersome, and fireflies don’t really fit in this category.
-However, since fireflies start to come out during the rainy season is usually a good time to look for fireflies, called “hotaru” in Japanese.
-Many places do official showings, where they release clusters of them into a park or hotel grounds so visitors get a chance to see them swarming like little glowing stars.
+However, since fireflies start to come out during the rainy season is a good time to look for fireflies, called “hotaru” in Japanese.
+Many locations do official showings, where they release clusters of them into a park or hotel grounds so visitors get a chance to see them swarming like little glowing stars.
 If a set-up tourist attraction isn’t your cup of tea and you would rather see them out in the wild, after a rainy day is the best time.
 You can sometimes find wild ones along quiet river banks or standing ponds in rural areas just after sunset.